Arrival at Miami!

 MIA Transit Center

-Follow the signs for the Rental Car Center, Metrobus and Metrorail, using the interior moving walkways on level 3 of the airport.
+Follow the signs for the Rental Car Center, Metrobus, Metrorail and TriRail, using the interior moving walkways on level 3 of the airport.
 Take the MIA Mover train and follow the signs to the Transit Center.
 Here are public buses to Miami Downtown, Miami Beach, Coral Gables and Hialeah; and Metrorail to Downtown, Coconut Grove, Coral Gables, Dadeland and Hialeah.
 The fare is US$ 2.25 each trip and only exact change is accepted.
 There is no specific area for luggage on the buses or Metrorail.
 Printed Metrobus route maps and timetables can be picked up at the airport's information center in Concourse E and at the Transit Information Center.
-Metrobuses leave from Level 1, Metrorail departs from Level 3.
-There is now an airport express service every half hour to Miami Beach.
+Metrobuses and TriRail leave from Level 1, Metrorail departs from Level 3.
+There is now an airport express service every twenty minutes to Miami Beach, route 150.
 Price is US$ 2.65 (exact change required) and it has space for luggage.
+You can also pay for metrobus and metrorail fares at cash machines, which accept credit and debit cards, on level 1 and 3.
 If you plan on travelling a lot by local public transportation you may find it easier and more economic to purchase a US$ 5.65 one-day or a US$ 29.25 seven-day transit pass (called EASY Ticket).
 There is an automatic EASY Ticket dispenser beside the Transit Information Center which accepts major credit cards and cash, as well as a Tri-Rail ticket dispenser.

 Tri-Rail, so named because it travels beside the I-95 expressway through three counties, Miami-Dade, Broward and Palm Beach.
 This commuter train will take you to Fort Lauderdale and Palm Beach.
-There are shuttle services from the stations to the respective airports.The MIA airport station is still under construction so meanwhile the free shuttle for the airport station leaves from the Transit Center on Level 1.
-There is an area for luggage on the shuttle and on the train.
+There are shuttle services from the stations to the respective airports..
+There is an area for luggage on the train.

 Hotel Phone Board